SAFE AND ACCESSIBLE COURTS: ORIENTING PRINCIPLES FOR CANADIAN COURT OPERATIONS IN RESPONSE TO COVID-19

-Court administrations should evaluate the risk of introduction, transmission, and spread of the virus within their environment.
-In identifying risks, consider the relevant setting, including the number, proximity and duration of in-person contacts, the physical environment, and the characteristics and potential vulnerabilities of court users and staff.
-The risk of COVID-19 transmission increases when people are
+Courts should evaluate the risk of introduction and transmission of the virus within their environment.
+In identifying risks, consider the relevant setting, including the number, proximity and duration of in-person contacts, the physical environment, and the characteristics and potential vulnerabilities of court users and personnel.
+The risk of COVID-19 introduction and transmission increases when people are

 An effective method for identifying risk is to take a “mental journey” through use of the court environment from the perspective of different court personnel and users, noting the variety of elements that make up the environment as a whole to create an inventory of risks.
 Consider using a formal risk assessment template to help identify those risks and answer the following questions:

 - Geographic and community setting:

 - What is the local rate of infection and/or what are the COVID-19 severity indicators (hospitalizations, Intensive Care Unit admissions and deaths) and wastewater levels if available?